privatenumber/postcss-custom-properties-transformer/README.md

 ```

 ### Advanced transformations
-If you want to do something more complex—such as discriminate between custom properties (eg. theme variables)—, pass in a transformer function.
+If you want to do something more complex—such as discriminate between global and local custom properties (eg. theme variables)—, pass in a transformer function.

 ```js
 require('postcss-custom-properties-transformer')({